LavaLite/erp/docs/SECURITY.md

 Hi John,

-Welcome to Yiire!
+Welcome to Lavalite!
 Please verify your email address by clicking the link below:

 [Verify Email Address]